d-morrison/IntroStatActivities/_book/05-Exam1-Review.md

     What type of variable (categorical or quantitative) is the variable you identified?
 \vspace{0.3in}

 c.
-Use the `R` script file to get the summary statistics for each level of the explanatory variable.
-Fill in the following table with the variable names, levels of each variable, and values from the `R` output.
+Use the R script file to get the summary statistics for each level of the explanatory variable.
+Fill in the following table with the variable name, levels of the variable, and the summary statistics from the R output.

 \begingroup
 \setlength{\tabcolsep}{14pt}